 “[A]s far as, I guess, socially goes, we’re all raising the baby together, so everyone’s dad.
 We’re all very, very excited to be raising a baby together.”

-Christopher grew up with the old school notion of couples, but he figures it’ll all work out:
+Christopher grew up with the old-school concept of couples, but he figures it’ll all work out:

 “It’s definitely a little interesting.
 I grew up with the idea of you know, one dad, one [mom].
 But there is a lot of support between all of us dads, and it’s something we can tag team.”